Preview

 You're now ready to run the sample website and issue yourself a Verified Credential Ninja Card.

-folder.
+Make sure you've navigated to the issuer folder.
 Install all necessary packages, and start the node server.
-Navigate to the website's homepage, which runs on port 8081
+Navigate to the website's homepage, which runs on port 8081 by default.

 npm install